Introduction: The Importance of Expat Retirement Planning

 Learn more about ETFs and index investing here.

-If ETF Index investing sounds like the right decision then you will need to hold an international brokerage account or portfolio bond to house your ETFs such as Access Plus or Ardan.
+If ETF Index investing sounds right for you, you will need an international brokerage account or portfolio bond to house your ETFs, such as Access Plus or Ardan.

 S&P 500 – Capital Guaranteed Investment Account

-This account allows you to invest on a regular basis over a 10-15 year period.
-Your money is allocated towards the S&P 500 Index, with a built in capital-guaranteed facility.
-Access to your capital is available but please speak to your advisor about the terms and conditions.
+This account allows you to invest regularly over 10-15 years.
+Your money is allocated towards the S&P 500 Index, with a built-in capital-guaranteed facility.

-The capital guarantee starts at 100% over a 10-year period and then 140% over a 15-year term.
-Offering a guaranteed return on investment is a very attractive area of expat retirement planning.
+The capital guarantee starts at 100% over 10 years and then 140% over a 15-year term.
+Offering a guaranteed return on investment is an attractive area of expat retirement planning.

 Your money is invested in the S&P 500 index, which has historically grown at over 10% a year since its inception.
 The S&P 500 is an index of the 500 largest companies traded through the US stock exchange.
 Amazon, Microsoft and Apple all participate in the S&P 500 index.

-This particular investment is administered by a company called Investors Trust who is an international investment company with offices and access to multiple jurisdictions.
-You can watch more here.
+This particular investment is administered by an international investment company with offices across the globe company called Investors Trust.

 Portfolio Bonds/Investment Platform: A Flexible Approach to Investing